-A discount rate of 6.8% was used to measure the Total OPEB Liability for the current year, as opposed to a discount rate of 7.0% for the prior year.
+A discount rate of 6.8% was used to measure the Total OPEB Liability for the current and prior year.
 The projection of cash flows used to determine the single discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rate.